-For example, with the global attention on coronavirus, GPOs have been central to tracking the availability of face masks and personal protective equipment for U.S. hospitals, directing efforts to alleviate isolated spot shortages and offering guidance on judicious use of resources.
-One GPO actively engaged with the U.S. Food and Drug Administration and the Centers for Disease Control to track hospitals’ inventories and preparedness efforts, includingconducting a survey of U.S. hospitals to assess inventory levels.
+For example, with the global attention on coronavirus (COVID-19), GPOs have been central to tracking the availability of face masks and personal protective equipment for U.S. hospitals, directing efforts to alleviate isolated spot shortages and offering guidance on judicious use of resources.
+One GPO actively engaged with the U.S. Food and Drug Administration and the Centers for Disease Control (CDC) to track hospital inventories and preparedness efforts, includingconducting a survey of U.S. hospitals to assess inventory levels.
 This information was proactively shared to inform the federal government’s understanding of the current state and potential future vulnerabilities.

 According to a study published by the Healthcare Supply Chain Association (HSCA), supply costs account for about 15 percent of total hospital expenses.
 However, these costs can balloon as high as 40 percent for hospitals with high surgical volumes or case mix.
 The efforts of GPOs allow providers to secure lower prices for high-quality products, ensuring that healthcare providers continue to maximize value and deliver care in the most cost-effective manner.
 In the same HSCA study, one GPO respondent reported that a health system client saved $3.6 million on implants by regulating price disparities across functionally equivalent products.